-To contact any member of the COPE team, please complete our online form
+To contact any member of the COPE team, please use our contact form.

 Natalie Ridgeway joined COPE in 2010 as the Operations Manager.
 Now Executive Officer, her main responsibilities are to implement the strategic goal and objectives of COPE; support the Trustee Board and the operations of Council activities, overseeing the delivery and quality of all resources and services.

-Natalie previously worked as a Project Manager for the BMJ Specialty Jourrnals (1997-2004) and as the Editorial Operations Manager at The Lancet (2005 - 2010) where her main responsibility was implementing the pre- and post-acceptance peer review systems.
+Natalie previously worked as a Project Manager for the BMJ Specialty Jourrnals (1997-2004) and as the Editorial Operations Manager at The Lancet (2005 - 2010).

 Natalie is a full time employee of COPE.

 Linda has been working as the COPE administrator since 2006.
 She is freelance and also works as a freelance copyeditor of medical and scientific journals.

 Marketing & Communications Officer